modulojs/freecodinglessons.com/foundations/1.1/activities/act1/instructions.md

 - HTML documents are a technical term for what makes up web pages.
 Every web page is a downloaded HTML document that is displayed in your browser.
-- If you learn the correct symbols and commands to use, then you can compose HTML documents, and make turn your website dreams into a reality!
+- If you learn the correct symbols and commands to use, then you can compose HTML documents, and turn your website dreams into website realities!

 -------------